Shubh-1879/IndiaMediaLens/README.md

 # IndiaMediaLens: LLM-Driven Stance Detection

+Note: This is some old work, the latest work is in BERTaav folder on this GitHub profile (soon to be updated with the ongoing work).

 This repository contains the core training, evaluation, and deployment scripts for **IndiaMediaLens**, a platform designed to monitor editorial stance and regulatory accountability in Indian digital print media.

 ## Project Overview